 Unexpected things can enrich your life

-Nevertheless, he soon wants a family - after he has fulfilled his big dream: To drive once in the Antarctic.
-"My wife will probably not let me down unless she's crazy."
-Hiro wants to explore this totally different world, where only ice and coldness, purity and simplicity reign, with a snow sledge.
+Nonetheless, he soon wants a family - after fulfilling his big dream: to go to Antarctica once.
+"My wife probably won't let me go there unless she's crazy."
+Hiro wants to explore this completely different world, where only ice and cold, purity and simplicity reign, with a snow sledge.

 He is convinced that traveling and immersing himself in the new environment opens the eyes to the possibilities of the world.
 An example?
 Our friendship, he says, grinning.
 She shows him again and again how unexpected things can enrich life and make it interesting.
 This would not happen if one were to plan everything and only to move on the outgoing paths.